Joint Learning of Wording and Formatting for Singable Melody-to-Lyric Generation: Methodology

 \subsubsection{Handling Music Input}

-Despite the valuable information within our M2L training dataset, it lacks essential attributes such as tempo and quantized note durations.
-Instead, notes are represented as sequences of three attributes: onset, offset, and pitch, with each value measured in seconds.
-This representation results in a sparse distribution of time-related attributes, potentially compromising the model's learning efficacy.
-To address this, quantizing the time-related inputs and normalizing them with the tempo is crucial.
+As defined in our problem formulation, each input note is described by three attributes: onset, offset, and pitch, where onset and offset are expressed in seconds.
+However, directly using absolute timing in seconds often yields a \emph{sparse} distribution of temporal values—that is, note onsets and durations occur at irregular, widely separated numeric scales, resulting in large gaps and very few repeated values.
+Such sparsity can hinder the model from learning temporal patterns in melodies.

-To handle melody inputs, we convert the detailed melody information into a sequence of note embeddings.
-First, we quantize pitches to their nearest MIDI note number, ranging from $1$ to $128$.
-For the time-related attributes of notes, we implement the following quantization procedure.
-Within each paragraph, we select the duration of the shortest note as the reference unit duration, denoted as $\text{dur}_u$.
-Subsequently, all time-related variables are divided by $\text{dur}_u$, multiplied by 10, and rounded down.
-Furthermore, each onset time is adjusted by subtracting the time of the first onset within the paragraph.
-Beyond note duration, we introduce an additional property, $\text{rest}_j$, to represent the duration of the pause preceding the $j$-th note.
+Hence we normalize and quantize time-related note attributes to alleviate such sparsity issue and remove tempo-induced variation across songs.
+The melody is ultimately converted into a sequence of note-level embeddings that the encoder can process.
+Pitch values are quantized to their nearest semi-tone, represented by integer 1--128.
+For the temporal attributes, we apply the following procedure.

-where $\text{on}_j$, $\text{off}_j$, and $\text{dur}_j$ refer to the onset, offset and duration of $j$-th note in the melody; symbols with a `$(s)$' superscript are in seconds, while those with a `$(q)$' superscript represent quantized variables used as model inputs.
+Within each paragraph, we take the duration of the shortest note as the reference duration unit, denoted $\text{dur}_u$.
+All onset and duration values are then divided by $\text{dur}_u$, multiplied by~10, and floored to achieve a resolution of 0.1 times reference duration unit.
+In addition, each onset is adjusted by subtracting the first onset in the paragraph.
+Beyond note duration, we introduce an additional variable, $\text{rest}_j$, representing the length of the silence preceding the $j$-th note.